Kaustbh/Kaustbh/README.md

 👋 Hi there!
-I'm [Kaustubh], a passionate student specializing in Machine Learning and Deep Learning.
+I'm Kaustubh, a passionate student specializing in Machine Learning and Deep Learning.

 <!--🔭 Projects:
 - [Project 1]: Briefly describe the ML or deep learning project you've worked on.
 Highlight the problem statement, techniques used, and key outcomes or insights gained.